lsandini/cgmsim-www/docs/careportal/index.md

 # The Careportal

-This page provides a detailed guide to using Careportal.
 The Careportal can be accessed in two ways: either through a web application, which is available on both mobile and desktop devices, or via a dedicated mobile app.
 This flexibility allows you to choose the platform that best suits your needs, whether you prefer using a browser or a native app on your smartphone or tablet.

 ## The Webapp